Remediation projects often come with a hidden cost: the environmental impact of the clean-up itself.

 Benefits of Membership and Sponsorship

-SURF provides great value to our members, the public, and the practice of remediation.
+SURF delivers great value to our members, the public, and the practice of remediation.

 SURF is engaged in several ongoing technical initiatives, including: